Huddle Reportedly Acquired by Private Equity Firm for $89M

 Our CEO Said What?

 Neither Huddle nor Turn/River immediately responded to CMSWire's requests for commentary this morning.
+(UPDATE, 1 p.m.
+ET: A Huddle representative returned CMSWire's email, saying, "Unfortunately, we don't have a comment on this topic at the moment, but will have more news to share after Aug.
+16.")

 Huddle CEO Martin Brøgger had plenty to say about the acquisition Sunday — only to delete his blog post later.